anhfactor/celo-food-dapp/README.md

 3. Go to [https://celo.org/developers/faucet](https://celo.org/developers/faucet) and get tokens for the alfajores testnet.
 4. Switch to the alfajores testnet in the CeloExtensionWallet.

-### Test
-1. Create a product.
-2. Create a second account in your extension wallet and send them cUSD tokens.
-3. Buy product with secondary account.
-4. Check if balance of first account increased.

 ## Project Setup